Connect with others who understand.

 • Your smoking status

-Symptoms of PBC Seen During a Physical Exam
+Symptoms and Signs of PBC Seen During a Physical Exam

-• An enlarged liver and spleen, which can be felt underneath your skin
+• An enlarged spleen and liver, which can be felt underneath your skin

 • Bleeding or bruising more easily than normal